TRACK CHAIR

 - Risk assessment and management, cybersecurity and threats to the ecosystem

-The minitrack will constitute a forum for the following topics on an enterprise-level, ecosystem-level and industry-level:
+This minitrack will constitute a forum for the following topics on an enterprise-level, ecosystem-level and industry-level:

-- Industry-specific design and adoption of enterprise-wide systems
+- Industry-specific design and adoption of EntSys

 - Reference models for enterprise-wide systems and processes